jforget/raku-Date-Calendar-FrenchRevolutionary/doc/notes-en.md

 The various calendar module should obey the following contradictory
 purposes:

 * A user can  use as many or as  few calendar as he wants.
 He can use none or all of them.
+Only the core module `Date` would be required.

 * Limit code duplication.
 Prefer DRY (Don't Repeat Yourself) over WET (Write Everything Twice).